 The last volume of the Philosophical Transactions contains a very full and ingenious dissertation on this subject, by Dr. Wright.
 It cannot be necessary, if the reader is satisfied with the attention that has been paid to the work before him, to hint, that though Dr. Wright's paper appeared earlier than the present publication; yet, that this part of the question had not been overlooked by the author."Apart from the cryptic language and complex construction of the passage crediting Dr. Wright, I could find nothing of the sort in the Philosophical Transactions from around 1814—neither on the subject nor by a Dr. Wright.

-Unless there is a yet undiscovered anticipation of natural selection by some Dr. Wright, hidden somewhere, I tentatively conclude that Adams (1814) has written out of memory and gotten the name of Wells wrong.
+I tentatively conclude that Adams (1814) has written out of memory and gotten the name of Wells wrong.
 In that case, however, Adams must somehow have known of Wells's reading before the Royal Society in 1813 (contrary to what Kenneth Weiss 2008 concluded).
 Maybe the Royal Society made the read papers available to visitors before printing them and Adams concluded that this paper by Wells must end up in the next volume of the Philosophical Transactions.